MaDHouSe79/mh-parking/README.md

 ## Optional qb-garages integration.
-- you need to find this in your qb-garages/client/main.lua
+- you need to find this in your qb-garages server and client file
 ```lua
 if v.state == 0 then
     v.state = Lang:t("status.out")